Sjenn257/unsupervised-learning-challenge/README.md

 ### Data Preparation

-The dataset came from CryptoCompare (https://min-api.cryptocompare.com/data/all/coinlist)
+The dataset came from <a href ="https://min-api.cryptocompare.com/data/all/coinlist">CryptoCompare</a>.

 The columns contained:
   - CoinName